channel open v4.1.0 AI agent harnesses tested end-to-end

 scaffolded

 Anything that speaks MCP can call the bridge_* tools.
-See INSTRUCTIONS.md in the repo root for plain-English guidance a generic agent can follow.
+Inbound receive/reply is scaffolded until a harness-specific target and polling loop are tested.
+See INSTRUCTIONS.md in the repo root.

 08 / Security